getify/You-Dont-Know-JS/async & performance/ch3.md

 } );
 ```

-`reject(..)` only rejects the promise, but `resolve(..)` can either fulfill the promise or reject it, depending on what it's passed.
+`reject(..)` simply rejects the promise, but `resolve(..)` can either fulfill the promise or reject it, depending on what it's passed.
 If `resolve(..)` is passed an immediate, non-promise, non-thenable value, then the promise is fulfilled with that value.

-If `resolve(..)` is passed a promise or thenable value, that value is unwrapped recursively, and whatever its (eventual) resolution/state is will be adopted by the promise.
+But if `resolve(..)` is passed a promise or thenable value, that value is unwrapped recursively, and whatever its (eventual) resolution/state is will be adopted by the promise.

 ### `Promise.resolve(..)` and `Promise.reject(..)`